alana72212/ReCaptcha-Solver/README.md

 # Usage

-This porject comes with an `api.py` file so you can instantly just run and serve it, however, for local use (just import the `solver` package) there is an example below:
+This project comes with an `api.py` file so you can instantly just run and serve it, however, for local use (just import the `solver` package) there is an example below:

 ```
 from solver import Solver